cfaqiri/recipebox/README.md

 ## Features

 RecipeBox's main two features include a user authentication system and a recipe storing system -- nothing fancy.
-Users are able to register, log in, log out, change password, reset password, add recipe urls, and search recipes.
+Users are able to register, log in, log out, change password, reset password, add/delete recipe urls, and search recipes.

 A video walkthrough of the features can be found [here](https://www.youtube.com/watch?v=iMb10NwLbOU&ab_channel=CrystalFaqiri).